lusob/imdbapi/README.md

 ## Overview

-IMDB API
-This flask application implements a REST API feeded with imdb datasets https://datasets.imdbws.com/.
+This flask application implements a REST API feeded from imdb datasets https://datasets.imdbws.com/.

 It uses flask_restless, a model driven library that expose the sqlalchemy models as endpoints resolving pagination, filtering, sorting, etc.

 The endpoinst and routing is manage by the framework, so we can write all the code is in just a file (app.py) for simplicity

 You can use docker to try the project or install it locally in your workstation: